• Skip to content

 You can help your other children feel safe, secure and loved by:

-• having clear rules and expectations about acceptable behaviour in your home – for example, it’s never OK to hit another person.
+- having clear rules and expectations about behaviour in your home – for example, it’s never OK to hit another person.

-It’s also important to develop a safety plan.
+It’s also important to develop a safety plan with a health professional.
 A safety plan can cover things like:

-• what to do if a sibling is behaving in an extreme way – for example, speak calmly, go somewhere safe and so on
+- what to do if a sibling is behaving in an extremely challenging or harmful way – for example, speak calmly, go somewhere safe and so on

 It’s important to talk with your other children about the safety plan, so they know where to go, who to call for help and how to call 000.
 You might need to adapt what you say for children of different ages.

 Teenage violence in the home is never OK.
-If you or your other children are experiencing violence in your home, talk to your health professional, call the National Domestic, Family and Sexual Violence Counselling Service on 1800RESPECT (1800 737 732) or use the 1800RESPECT online chat service.
+If you or your other children are experiencing violence in your home, talk to your health professional, call the National Domestic Family and Sexual Violence Counselling Service on 1800RESPECT (1800 737 732) or use 1800RESPECT online chat.

 Risk factors for conduct disorder